 Psoriatic arthritis happens when your body's immune system Overview of the Immune System The immune system is your body's defense system.
 It helps protect you from illness and infection.
 The immune system's job is to attack things that don’t belong in your body, including: Germs... read more (organs and cells that fight infection) attacks your joints and tissues around them.
 Doctors don’t know exactly why this happens.

 You're more likely to get psoriatic arthritis if someone in your family has it.

 You may have one or more of the following:

 Joints at the tips of your fingers and toes become inflamed (swollen, red, and warm)

 Pain in the back of the ankle (Achilles tendinitis Achilles Tendinitis Achilles tendinitis is inflammation of the Achilles tendon, the tough band of tissue connecting the calf muscles to the heel.
 (See also Overview of Sports Injuries.)
-Achilles tendinitis is very... read more ) or sole of the foot (plantar fasciitis Plantar Fasciitis Plantar means something on your foot.
-Fascia is one of the kinds of tissue that connect different body parts (called connective tissue).
-So the plantar fascia is a band of tissue that connects the heel and ball of your foot.
+Achilles tendinitis is very... read more ) or sole of the foot (plantar fasciitis Plantar Fasciitis Plantar fascia is a band of tissue that connects the heel and ball of your foot.
 Plantar fasciitis is foot pain caused by a problem with your plantar fascia.
 It's sometimes called plantar fasciosis... read more )

 Pain in your hips and knees